 What causes low HCl?

-There are several different things that can cause low levels of stomach acid:
+Several different things can cause low levels of stomach acid:

 - Stomach surgery, including gastric bypass surgery